Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Objects and Handles
 ---
-Objects are runtime instances of static structures
-- i.e: Process, mutex, event, desktop, file
-Reside in system memory space
+An object is a static data structure that reside in system memory space and represent runtime resources like processes, threads, etc., and provides information on various attributes (i.e. object type).

+All objects are managed by the Object Manager.
+The Object Manager is responsible for creating, managing, and terminating objects.

-Kernel code can obtain direct pointer to an object.
+Kernel code can obtain a direct pointer to an object.
 In order for user mode code to get access to an object is by using a handle.

-A handle is an index in a table that points to a specifc object in kernel space
+A handle is an index in a table that points to a specifc object in kernel space.

-- Shields user code from directly accessing an object
+They're used as shields against user code from directly accessing an object in the kernel.
 - Handle values are always in multiples of 4
 Objects are reference counted; so close the handle, after completing a task with the object
 - The Object Manager is responsible for managing the reference counter